gitleaks/gitleaks/README.md

 path = '''a-file-path-regex'''
 # Array of strings used for metadata and reporting purposes.
 tags = ["tag","another tag"]
-# Int used to check shannon entropy of a specific group in a regex match.
+# Int used to extract secret from regex match and used as the group that will have
+# its entropy checked if `entropy` is set.
-entropyGroup = 3
+secretGroup = 3
 # Float representing the minimum shannon entropy a regex group must have to be considered a secret.
 entropy = 3.5
 # You can include an allowlist table for a single rule to reduce false positives or ignore commits